Childcare Franchise on a mission to empower young minds

 Furthermore, our program builds on this foundation to foster the skills, content knowledge, and thinking routines that will help children become the innovators of the future.

-in addition to that, Our proprietary methodology the Innovation Advantage methodology inspires connects, and engages the youngest minds already immersed in a technologically connected world.
+In addition to that, our proprietary methodology, the Innovation Advantage methodology, inspires, connects, and engages the youngest minds.

 “At Young Innovators Academy, classes are introduced as “Innovation Parties” using empathy building to solve a real problem for the community” explains Misti Castner, campus director.
 “A culture of respect of novel ideas, risk-taking and the freedom to fail is encouraged through music, dance routines and games as the class creates a prototype of a potential product in the maker space turning ideas into tangible products.
 Once projects are completed, children demonstrate knowledge by sharing with the rest of the school family their ideas using new technologies or presenting to the rest of the class.”

 “Becoming an innovative thinker begins with how to teach young learners how to treat people and the environment with compassion, empathy, and dignity,” explains Erika Seger, Chief Operations Officer.”
 That’s one of the reasons, we are shifting from our original STEM approach to begin learning journeys using design thinking and empathy as a foundation for learning and use science, technology, engineering, and math to solve those problems,” says Seger.